walkabilly/HKR6130_MUN/week2.md

 ## Task - R Tutotial - Assignment 2
 1. Follow the RMarkdown tutorial in point 2 of the readings.
-2. Use the data included in GitHub, `CCHS.csv`, to reproduce the analysis presented below in R.
+2. Use the data included in GitHub, `CCHS.csv` [Right click on this link and select save as...](https://raw.githubusercontent.com/walkabilly/HKR6130_MUN/master/cchs.csv), to reproduce the analysis presented below in R.
 3. Submit your RMarkdown `.Rmd` file and your rendered Markdown PDF to Brightspace.

 ## Notes

 1. I am using the [Teach the tidyverse to beginners](http://varianceexplained.org/r/teach-tidyverse/) philosophy developed by David Robinson.
-That said, because I've been using R for a while I sometimes fall back on base R or other packages.

 2. There is almost always more than one way to do the same thing in R. The tidyverse will be our main approach because it's consisent and powerful.